wizardsd/harmony_proxy/README.md

 - Streaming pipeline that normalises upstream Harmony deltas into RFC-compliant Server- Sent Events. `analysis`/`commentary` channels are removed; only `final` (and optional tool calls) reach the client.
-- Uses the `openai_harmony.StreamableParser` when available for robust token-level parsing.
+- Uses the `openai_harmony.StreamableParser` for robust token-level parsing.
 If Harmony output is malformed, the proxy heuristically recovers the last `final` channel so IDEs still receive a usable answer.
 - Optional tool-call bridges: